Works

 Entered, Wynne Prize 2026

-For acquisition enquiries, commissions, or institutional placement:
+For acquisition enquiries, commissions, or institutional placement, write to the studio.
+Every enquiry is answered personally.

-Get in Touch Institutional Acquisitions
+Get in Touch